 On behalf of the Cacti and Succulent Society of America, I would like to formally provide a business proposition for permission to use your farms for our upcoming Cactus Convention.
 This convention is an annual event which takes place within Phoenix, Arizona and attracts thousands of visitors from all around the world.
 With the help of your farms, we could be able to grow the cacti that supply our convention in massive quantities; this would ensure that all attendees will be able to observe many varieties of the plant.

-Additional Information
+Specific Logistics

 In order to provide the best experience possible, we would need to rent out a portion of your farm land from May to August of this year.
 This would provide adequate time to grow several different types of cacti and make sure there are no mistakes in the farming process.
 All materials and labor would be conducted by our organization, the only required good from Schnepf Farms would be the plot of land for the time duration.
 If there were any issue to occur while conducting our business, we would pay out of pocket to fix it.
 The payment for this transaction would be the amount needed to cover the expected profits the land would provide.
 Listed below are a set of questions that would allow us to prepare for the summer if needed.
 Please reply with an answer to our inquiry within two weeks.

-Questions
+Needed Information

 Will it be possible to rent a portion of your farm for our convention?